PaCE: Parsimonious Concept Engineering for Large Language Models: Conclusion

 In this paper, we present \ourframework, an activation engineering framework designed for aligning LLMs by effectively and efficiently addressing undesirable representations while retaining linguistic capabilities.
 By constructing a large-scale concept dictionary and leveraging sparse coding for activation decomposition, \ourframework opens up new research avenues for training-free LLM alignment.
 Our experiments on tasks such as response detoxification, faithfulness enhancement, and sentiment revising demonstrate that \ourframework achieves state-of-the-art performance compared to existing representation manipulation approaches. \ourframework not only ensures alignment with less cost but also adapts to evolving alignment goals without significantly compromising the LLM's linguistic proficiency.
 We open-source the \ourframework-1M dataset to facilitate future research and practical applications of LLM alignment, and will release the source code soon.
 We further elaborate on the potential limitations, societal impacts, and future works of \ourframework in Appendix~\ref{sec:appendix_future_work}.

-\begin{ack} This research was supported by ARO MURI contract W911NF-17-1-0304, DARPA GARD HR001119S0026, DARPA RED HR00112090132, ODNI IARPA HIATUS Program Contract \#2022-22072200005, and NSF Graduate Research Fellowship \#DGE2139757.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of NSF, ODNI, IARPA, or the U.S. Government.
+\begin{ack} This research was supported by ARO MURI W911NF-17-1-0304, DARPA GARD HR001119S0026, DARPA RED HR00112090132, ODNI IARPA HIATUS \#2022-22072200005, the NSF grant 2031985, Simons Foundation MoDL 135615, a gift from AWS AI to Penn Engineering's ASSET Center for Trustworthy AI, and NSF Graduate Research Fellowship \#DGE2139757.
+We would like to thank Liangzu Peng, Hancheng Min, Bowen Li, Xinyu Yang, and Fengrui Tian for their suggestions in the presentation and experiments.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of ODNI, IARPA, NSF, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein. \end{ack}

 {

 }